 - Technically inferior compared to other vehicles of that time

 Common issues plague every make and model vehicle out there.
-It doesn’t matter how much money an automaker spends on testing or R&D; there will always be problems down the road, and the Safari is not immune to that.
+It doesn’t matter how much money an automaker spends on testing or R&D; there will always be problems down the road, and Safari is not immune to that.
 This section is dedicated to the common issues that Nissan Safari owners have recorded over the years.

 12V converter.
 The Nissan Safari uses a unique 24V electrical system that overall is exceptionally reliable.
 However, some parts still require only 12 volts of power and that’s where the 12V converter comes into play.
 This often fails and leaves critical components dead in the water so to speak.
 Replacing the converter will fix this issue.

 Rust.
 As it is with most JDM vehicles, rust can be an issue even if the vehicle has been meticulously cared for.
-When looking at a Safari, one should inspect rust prone areas such as the firewall, roof gutters, inner guards, etc. for any signs of rust.
+When looking at a Safari, one should inspect rust-prone areas such as the firewall, roof gutters, inner guards, etc. for any signs of rust.

 Death wobble.
 This is a well-known issue in the Patrol/Safari community.
-There are several reasons why the vehicle might shake/vibrate while getting up too speed, but the most common is the kingpin preload.
+There are several reasons why the vehicle might shake/vibrate while getting up to speed, but the most common is the kingpin preload.
 This can be solved by simply taking out some of the shims.

 Weak rear shocks.
-The Safari came from the factory with soft rear suspension to help it go over rough terrain.
+The Safari came from the factory with a soft rear suspension to help it go over rough terrain.
 Over time this can cause the back end to get saggy and will need replacing.

 There is plenty of choice in the full-size SUV market.
 Nearly every automaker seems to make one.
 We are going to show you a list of all the comparable alternatives to the Nissan Safari so that you can see what kind of competition is out there.

-- Toyota Land Cruiser (Landcruiser Buyers Guide)
+- Toyota Land Cruiser (Read our Landcruiser Buyers Guide)

-- Mitsubishi Pajero (Pajero Buyers Guide)
+- Mitsubishi Pajero (Read our Pajero Buyers Guide)

-- Nissan Patrol (Buyers Guide)
+- Nissan Patrol (Read our Nissan Patrol Buyers Guide)